redhat-performance/math-library-optimizations/README.md

 $ #e.g., ./bin/xhpcg 280 280 280 1800
 ```

-The `nx`, `ny`, and `nz` represent the global problem size in the x, y, and x dimensions.
+The `nx`, `ny`, and `nz` represent the global problem size in the x, y, and z dimensions.
 Ideally, you want official runtimes to be >1800s.
 (For more information, [see this pdf](https://www.hpcg-benchmark.org/downloads/sc19/HPCG-AMD-Lulu.pdf) from AMD.)